 Perhaps that's because he uses one of the tips Ira Halper, MD, director of the Cognitive Therapy Center in the Department of Psychiatry at Rush, recommends for coping with holiday stress.
 Santa Claus makes a list — and even checks it twice — to keep track of who's naughty and nice.

 Lists are a great way for any of us to stay organized while contending with last-minute shopping, crowds, holiday travel, financial strain and dysfunctional family dynamics.

-With a lot more on our plates besides turkey and stuffing, it's easy for even the most jovial among us to become frazzled.
+With all the hustle and bustle of the holiday season, it's easy for even the most jovial among us to become frazzled.
 And there is no shortage of negative ways to cope: Alcohol is plentiful and overeating is easy.
 But positive ways to manage stress aren't difficult to implement, either, so Halper recommends giving the following a try:

-With so much to keep track of, try the "ABC" list: "A" consists of tasks that must get done today, "B" goals are to be done within two or three days and "C" within a week.
-A set of clear goals will help you avoid becoming overwhelmed, which can happen if you suddenly forget something on a schedule that only exists in your head.
+Having a set of clear goals will help you avoid becoming overwhelmed, which can happen if you suddenly forget something on a schedule that only exists in your head.

 Try relaxation techniques

 - Diaphragmatic breathing — While in a comfortable position, slowly inhale through your nose while focusing on expanding the abdomen rather than the chest.
 Then slowly exhale through your mouth and repeat the process for at least 10 minutes.
 Also, be aware of your breathing throughout the day.
 When stressed, we tend to take shallow breaths through our chest, disrupting the balance of oxygen and carbon dioxide that is necessary for being in a relaxed state.